louisnguyenn/louisnguyenn/README.md

 ## 💫 About Me
 - Studying [Engineering Systems and Computing](https://www.uoguelph.ca/programs/engineering-systems-and-computing/) at the [University of Guelph](https://www.uoguelph.ca/)
-- Passionate about building efficient solutions that bridge hardware and software
+- Passionate about building robust hardware and software applications

 ## 🚀 What I'm Up To

 - Building full-stack applications with Next.js, React, and Express.js
 - Exploring machine learning with scikit-learn
+- Bridging hardware and software with Arduino and C++

 Check out my personal portfolio!
 → [louisnguyen.me](https://www.louisnguyen.me/)